Rossmore, West Virginia

 Rossmore is an unincorporated community and census-designated place (CDP) in Logan County, West Virginia, United States, along West Virginia Route 44 and Island Creek.
-Its population was 301 as of the 2010 census.
+Its population was 241 at the 2020 census (down from 301 at the 2010 census).

 Geography

 Rossmore is in central Logan County and is bordered to the north by Monaville and to the south by Switzer.
 WV-44, following Island Creek, leads north (downstream) 5 mi to Logan, the county seat, and south 13 mi to U.S. Route 52 at the headwaters of the creek.

 According to the U.S. Census Bureau, the Rossmore CDP has a total area of 1.6 sqkm, of which 0.02 sqkm, or 0.96%, are water.